 Truck caps are designed and manufactured for specific models of pickups.

 While most truck caps are made for specific pickups, there are caps that can fit more than one make.
-Not only should you check to see if it was designed for your model of pickup, but you should also double check the measurements to make sure it will line up properly during installation.
+Not only should you check to see if it is designed for your model of pickup, but you should also double check the measurements to make sure it will line up properly during installation.

 Once you have found the truck cap for your pickup, it is time to prepare it for installation.
 The first step to putting a truck cap on your pickup is preparing it with weather stripping.
 You want to create a tight seal between the cap and your pickup bed.
-This will help fight wind drag, as well as assist in protecting your cargo from the elements.
+This will help fight wind drag and protect your cargo from the elements.

 Turn over your truck cap and lay it on a soft blanket or sheet.
 Do not lay it on an uncovered surface.

 To prevent scratching and denting of your truck cap, you should place the blanket on a flat grassy or unpaved area.
 You will need the help of a friend to turn it over and gently place it down.

 Step 2: Apply weather stripping.
 Adhesive foam stripping should be used to create a tight seal.

 If the weather stripping did not come pre-cut for the truck cap, measure the needed lengths and cut with scissors.
 Apply the stripping to the bottom edge of the entire cap, with the sticky adhesive side on the edge so that it sticks to the cap.